nasa/fprime/Gds/README.md

 argument.
 In the case of the Gds, the consumers are the GUI panels that display data.
 Consumers can also produce data that is sent to encoders and eventually on to the F' deployment.

+### Main Panel Factory
+This class is responsible for setting up the pipeline of data between different components in the publisher/subscriber interface - that is, it is responsible for registering all of the various components that whish to share data.
+This class also supports the creation of multiple Gds GUI windows which all share the same subscriptions and therefore recieve the same data.

 ## Notes
  - Currently, the models/common directory has command.py, event.py, and